 Just wait until you see or SMELLLLL them coming out of the oven - it's pure gooey, golden bliss!

-- 2 1/2 cups 12 oz bag frozen blueberries
+- 2 ½ cups 12 oz bag frozen blueberries

-- 1/4 cup granulated sugar
+- ¼ cup granulated sugar

-- 1 tsp lemon juice
+- 1 teaspoon lemon juice

 - 1 tbs cornstarch